top of page

 Laws of nature ✔️

-eg. gravity, fluid dynamics etc.
+eg. gravity, chemistry, fluid dynamics etc.

 What to expect